4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ![webshell 1](webshell%201.png)

-:tada: And thankfully, the browser performs url-encoding by itself, so no need to fuss about spaces:
+🎉 And thankfully, the browser performs url-encoding by itself, so no need to fuss about spaces:

 ![webshell 2](webshell%202.png)

 Webshells are handy in a pinch, but can be a bit restrictive.
 Since this is all being executed as ``joanna``, I'll start a new reverse shell so we can investigate ``joanna`` more thoroughly.
 First, as ``jimmy``, download a copy of the good 'ol **php-reverse-shell.php** (that is still being served by my python webserver):

-> :point_up: Remember to modify `php-reverse-shell.php` to use the new port, 5555.
+> ☝️ Remember to modify `php-reverse-shell.php` to use the new port, 5555.

 ![download php reverse shell](download%20php%20reverse%20shell.png)